intersel/jamrules/README.md

 # The JamRules rules

 ## Rules set

-Jamrules tests sets of rules.
+When "run", Jamrules tests each objects against the defined sets of rules in their order of declaration.

-It declares an object "matched" as soon as the first set of rules is compliant with the properties of the object.
+It declares an object as "**matched**" as soon as **a set of rules is compliant with the object** and its properties.

-Rules are defined within a rules set.

-A rules set is validated when all its rules are validated to true.
+Rules are defined within a "rules set" declation.
+A rules set is validated **when all its rules are validated to true**.

-If not, Jamrules will try the next rules set.
+When a rule set is not ok, Jamrules tries the next rules set.

-If none of the rules sets are validated, then the object is declared "unmatched".
+If **none of the rules sets** are validated, then the object is declared "**unmatched**".

 We use the **createRulesSet** function to create a rules set, and the **addRule** function to add a rule in a rule set.